 This course studies, in depth, the tradition of anti-war literature from the United States and around the world.
-Students will read and discuss classic and contemporary novels, short stories, and poetry addressing themes of peace, pacifism, and nonviolence, responding critically to war and suggesting peaceful alternatives.
+We will read and discuss classic and contemporary novels, short stories, poems, and films which address themes of peace, pacifism, and nonviolence, responding critically to war and suggesting peaceful alternatives.
 3 hours of lecture per week.
 (General Education: AH) Prerequisite: ENG 1061 or equivalent